biruksonofyayo/Second-Mini-Project/README.md

 # Personal Profile Website 🌐

-This repository contains my **first personal profile webpage**, built using **pure HTML and CSS**.
+This repository contains my **second personal profile webpage**, built using **pure HTML and CSS**.
 It demonstrates clean structure, modern styling, and responsive design without using any CSS frameworks.

 ---